Towards a Non-Binary View of IPv6 Adoption: Cloud Adoption of IPv6

 We first ask: are some clouds IPv6-heavy?
 That is, do some clouds or CDNs show more (or less) IPv6 traffic than typical?
 We assume IPv6 support is similar across all clouds, so differences in IPv6 use suggest something different about the clouds, and a possibility to improve on or emulate what they are doing.

-To examine IPv6-use by cloud, we compare the proportion of IPv6-full domains hosted by each provider against those of others.
-We reuse the server-side data from \autoref{sec:serverside/methodology}.
-As described there, we begin with the Tranco top 100k list, crawl each site, and simulate up to five random link clicks per site.
+We examine IPv6-use by cloud by comparing the proportion of IPv6-full domains hosted by each provider against those of others.
+We reuse the server-side data from \autoref{sec:serverside/methodology}, beginning with the Tranco top 100k list, crawling each site, and simulating up to five random link clicks.
 For each page load, we record the fully qualified domain names (FQDNs) of all loaded resources, resulting in a dataset of 265,248 FQDNs.
 With a large list of popular websites, we expect it to include most major clouds as well as their customers.

 As before, we classify domains as IPv4-only (A record only) or IPv6-full (both A and AAAA).
 Unlike top sites, we observe some domains that only have AAAA records; we classify AAAA-only domains as \emph{IPv6-only}.